fullcalendar/temporal-polyfill/README.md

 21:00
 ```

-However, in certain timezones and in certain browsers, you would be surprised:
+However, in certain time zones and in certain browsers, you would be surprised:

 ```
 scenario 1     scenario 2     scenario 3